Big Nate: In the Zone: Plot

 However, the luck stops, as in a turn of events, the Foot ends up in Mrs. Godfrey's desk due to Mrs. Godfrey thinking it's a "toy" after finding it in Chad's hand.
 On Field Day, the 6th-graders are given the sports they are the worst at, and Gina is captain of the 6th graders.
 Nate has to do the 60 meter hurdles, and though he was able to gain a head start, he trips over the last hurdle, causing his competitor, Kareem Trillin, to win.
 The last sport is the three-legged race.
 Nate and Artur team up to make sure that Chad and Maya are a team.
-Soon, because Marcus and his partner, Jakob, do not work together, while Maya and Chad do, Nate wins the bet.
-The next week, an assembly is announced to give ETM a second chance.
-Before playing, Nate reveals that if he lost the bet, it would be a nightmare—he would become a mini-Marcus for a week.
+Soon, because Marcus and his partner do not work together, while Maya and Chad do, Nate wins the bet.
+The next week, an assembly is announced to give Enslave the Mollusk a second chance.
+Before playing, Nate reveals that if he lost the bet, he would become a mini-Marcus for a week.
 He also states that Marcus is about to be defamed.
 The song is a success, and Marcus is humiliated in front of the school with Chad hitting Marcus' head with a bottle and Nate states that he and his pals do not need the lucky foot when their show is currently a hit.